mariajoseph83/Fruit_quality_detection_using_objectdetection_NN/README.md

-# Fruit quality detection using objectdetection and deep neural networks
+# Fruit quality detection using object detection and deep neural networks